Vai al contenuto principale

 • Scientific background/state of the art

 In the 1960s, the emergence of agricultural industrialization supplanted the breeding of local chicken breeds, in favor of commercial hybrid, making their presence marginal.
 Today, the reinterest in local breeds responds to the terms of environmental sustainability, biodiversity and quality product (Padhi, 2016).
-In Piemonte region, Bianca di Saluzzo and Bionda Piemontese are the two local chicken breeds reared for meat production.
-However, they are considered slow growing breeds (Soglia et al., 2020).
-The low production performance represents a limit for the breeders which have to face with the fast growth of the commercial line.
-Study of the genetic polymorphisms and their association with productive traits are necessary for improving breed performance and also for biodiversity conservation.
+In Piemonte region, two local chicken breeds, Bianca di Saluzzo and Bionda Piemontese, are raised for meat production.
+However, they are considered slow-growing breeds (Soglia et al., 2020).
+Their lower production performance represents a limit for the breeders who have to face with the fast growth of the commercial line.
+To address this, the study of the genetic polymorphisms and their correlation with productive traits is essential for improving performance while preserving biodiversity.
 Furthermore, the consideration of public regarding meat quality has gradually increased in the recent years.
-This requirement has increased interest in Near-Infrared (NIR) Spectroscopy due to its ability to provide information about the molecular bonds and chemical constituents useful for characterizing foods and quality measurements (Andrés et al., 2007).
+This growing demand for high-quality product has positively impacted local chicken production, as these breeds are recognized for offering superior meat quality.
+This requirement has increased interest in Near-Infrared (NIR) Spectroscopy due to its ability to provide rapid information about the molecular bonds and chemical constituents useful for characterizing foods and quality measurements (Andrés et al., 2007).
 This technique has been used successfully in several fields of food and feed analysis (Oh, 1995), but no studies are available on chicken meat (Zheng et al., 2023).
-Near-Infrared Spectroscopy and genetics studies are useful for the valorization, in term of meat quality and production performance, of local chicken breeds.

 • Aims